neilk/octopress/source/_posts/2002-06-01-undesigning-cherokee-syllabary.markdown

 piano bench becomes part of a Beatles song, forever.
 In previous ages, a design, a story, or a song was reproduced from person to person, possibly for centuries, before it was fixed in a form that is no longer shaped by human hands.

 So the Latin-speaking countries perfected the design of their alphabets over two millenia.
-Someone like Sequoyah has to get it right the first time.
+Someone like Sequoyah had to get it right the first time.
 Or, if he wanted to change it, he would have to undertake the expense of labor and materials.
 And then his new vision would have to compete with the existing, mechanically reproducible works, already making copies of themselves in the environment.